FavourDeoum/Beginner-DataScience-Projects/README.md

-# Beginner Python Projects Repository
+# Beginner Project

-Welcome to the Beginner Python Projects repository!
+Welcome to this repository!
 This repo is a hub for documenting our journey into Python and data science.
 We will use it to share links to our Medium articles, which cover beginner-friendly topics and concepts.

 ---